ThaiProgrammer/tech-events-calendar/README.md

 # tech-events-th
-A list of tech events relevant to developers in Thailand, starting 2018.
+A list of tech events relevant to tech people in Thailand, starting 2018.

 ## January 2018